Honors, Awards, & Scholarships

 Eligibility is limited to international students, first-generation college students, and minority students/ students of color.
 The award is given "in loving memory of Professor Roxie Alexander: teacher, scholar and raconteur, whose one-person support system for international, first generation, and minority students was a hallmark of the Beloit tradition for two decades.”

-This award recognizes the personal journey and academic accomplishments of one of our SSS seniors.
-This award is selected by the SSS staff in collaboration with the Beloit College Faculty.
+This award recognizes the personal journey and academic accomplishments of one of our SEL seniors.
+This award is selected by the SEL staff in collaboration with the Beloit College Faculty.
 The student should have demonstrated a commitment to his or her education, served as a leader in the classroom, or impressed faculty in other ways (either in our out of the classroom).

 Sikandra Spain Award